Create video voiceovers with ElevenLabs (complete workflow)

 - Generate the voice.
 Choose an ElevenLabs voice, adjust language, tone and pace, then create your narrations.

 - Assemble video.
-Use ElevenLabs’ video capabilities to align voice and visuals, then export your first cut.
+In your editor, align narration, visuals and on-screen titles, then export a first cut.

 - Polish.
 Add subtitles, branding and music in your usual video editor.